sentenced210/DevOps_Project/ReadMe.md

 2 Download artifacts and extract them into `servers/integration/jenkins_data`.
 Be carefully!!!
 In `servers/integrtion/jenkins_data` should be folders like `jobs`, `users`, `plugins` etc.

-3 Create a new repository on github.com You should use this type quick setup: …or push an existing repository from the command line
+3 Create a new repository on github.com

+4 Change origin: `git remote set-url origin your-url`

+5 Push to the github

+6 Create new branch from `master`: `git checkout -b testing`

+7 Push it to the origin

+6 Create new branch from `testing`: `git checkout -b develop`

+7 Push it to the origin

 # Run servers:
 1 Generate ssh keys: